sergiusens/snappy-docs/build-snaps/publish.md

     Registering drone-autopilot.
     Congratulations!
 You're now the publisher for 'drone-autopilot'.

-You are now the only developer able to use this name in the store.
-Note that the store allows you to share snaps management (push and release) with other developers on a per-snap basis.
+You are now the only developer able to use this name in the Snap Store.
+Note that the Snap Store allows you to share snaps management (push and release) with other developers on a per-snap basis.

 ### Name disputes